abhimanyu003/probe/README.md

 # Probe

-Simplified End-to-End Test Using YAML and JQ.
+Simplified End-to-End Testing Using YAML and JQ.

 **Full documentation is available on the official website: https://abhimanyu003.github.io/probe/**